Pengkhianatan G30S/PKI: Plot

-The film begins with an anti-Westernization montage of Western products being burned.

 Indonesia is in turmoil.
 The populace lives in poverty, while the rich flaunt their wealth.
-President Sukarno (Umar Kayam) is ill and may die.
+President Sukarno is ill and may die.
 Meanwhile, his political concept of Nasakom (nationalism, religion, and communism) has promoted an explosive growth in the PKI.
 The party, which staged a coup in 1948, has been attacking and killing people throughout the country.
 The weakened president is also being manipulated by the party.
 The PKI has manufactured a story, based on the forged Gilchrist Document, that a Generals' Council is preparing for a coup should Sukarno die.
-Aidit (Syubah Asa), Syam, and the Communist Party leadership secretly plan to use this as an excuse for their own coup.
+D. N. Aidit, Syam, and the PKI leadership secretly plan to use this as an excuse for their own coup.
 The rank and file members of the Party accept the leadership's explanation and, with the help of "forward-thinking" soldiers and officers (mostly from the Air Force), work to gather the Party's forces.
 They plan to kidnap seven generals (said to be members of the Generals' Council), overtake the city, and secure Sukarno.
 The newly named G30S begins training.
 The rightist members of the Army are unaware of this upcoming coup, living happily with their families.
 By the time they realise that something is amiss, it is too late.